Gas vs. Electric Pool Heaters: What is the Difference and Which One is Better?

 Gas pool heaters work by burning natural gas or propane in a combustion chamber to heat the pool water.
 The heater draws in air from the surrounding environment and directs it to the combustion chamber where the gas is ignited.
 The resulting heat is transferred to the pool water, which is circulated through the heater using pumps.

-Gas pool heaters have burners and heat exchangers that efficiently transfer heat from the combustion gases to the pool water.
+Gas devices have burners and heat exchangers that efficiently transfer heat from the combustion gases to the pool water.
 These heaters are typically faster at heating water than electric heaters and can be used for larger pools, even in cold climates.

 Electric pool heaters provide reliable heating for pools regardless of weather conditions or the season.
 With proper installation and regular maintenance, they can have a longer lifespan and ensure consistent operation.